evacarrara/evacarrara/_posts/2021-03-09-Experiments-in-Topic-Modelling-Nonius-Marcellus.markdown

 I don't really have any.
 I had no issues running the tool, but coming up with meaningful results is another story.
 I wonder if increasing my sample and text size from individual entry to all entries under one letter would help.
 Having a list of stopwords definitely would-- but unless I make every headword a stopword, which will create a problem when a headword is used in the citation or definition of an unrelated headword, will this result in topics dominated by the headword?
 I also wonder about finding an adequate referent.
 Since Nonius is writing, well, using citations of Republican Latin, any Republican text like Cicero might cause issues, since Cicero is a topic of Nonius'.

+ETA: I didn't know how to spell Modeling, went with a double L, and lost